lukewaite/laravel-queue-aws-batch/README.md

     * In `config/app.php` add to the `providers` array: `LukeWaite\LaravelQueueAwsBatch\BatchQueueServiceProvider::class`

-### Known Issues
+### Limitations

+## Delayed Jobs
-* `$delay` is not supported, for initial job sends or for retries.
-This is a limitation on the Batch side, and as it's our runner, and the DB queue is just backing it to ship the jobs more easily, we don't have an easy work around.
+AWS Batch has no method to delay a job and as it's our runner, we don't have an easy work around.
 If you require delayed jobs for your use case, at this point my recommendation would be to use a regular DB queue, and to fire a job into it which will fire your batch job at the correct time.

 [ico-version]: https://img.shields.io/packagist/v/lukewaite/laravel-queue-aws-batch.svg?style=flat-square
 [ico-license]: https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square